 More information to come!

-Our next meeting is on Tuesday, August 20, 7:00-8:30 PM at the Ramsey County Library at 2180 North Hamline Ave, Roseville.
-We will be in the Community Room on the first floor near the main entrance.
-Our topic will be Asset Allocation.
+Our next meeting is on Tuesday, September 17, 7:00-8:30 PM at the Ramsey County Library at 2180 North Hamline Ave, Roseville.
+We will be in the Board Room on the second floor.
+Our discussion will be to review sample financial profiles and suggest possible actions one might make in that situation; this will be highly interactive and a way to contribute ideas and ask questions.
 As usual, we will also have open discussion on financial topics.

 The purpose of this group is to increase our personal financial literacy.
 The knowledge of members about financial topics varies from beginner to more experienced.
 Our topics will be selected based on what individual members are interested in.
 We are currently meeting on the third Thursday of the month at 7:00 PM.
 New members are welcome.
 Come and give it a try.

 Please email Cyndy at firstname.lastname@example.org if you are interested in joining us or have questions.